wiloon/blog/content/post/archive-0/2012-04-08-jarwar-ear.md

 These new objects and complex configuration made the WAR file, the standard way to go.
 And things like Tomcat and Websphere were taught how to read and deploy them.
 No more long nights putting things together and placing them on the server, and pushing the (or clicking) the buttons.

 Unlike the JAR file application, the server can not simply run the compressed file.
 And, the server **deploys** your application.
-So, when the server detects that either a new or updated war file has been saved to its special place, it will **extract** (_**expand**_) your entire application from the WAR archive to the server&#8217;s web applications directory.
+So, when the server detects that either a new or updated war file has been saved to its special place, it will **extract** (_**expand**_) your entire application from the WAR archive to the server's web applications directory.
 And the directory structure, will look just like it did on your computer when you first created it.
 And now we are ready to run.
 The magic of auto deploy.

 So now your entire web application is in one file.
 The WAR.
 The war is won.